ebzzry/ebzzry.github.io/src/en/actors-warriors.md

 <a name="non-players">Non-players</a>
 -------------------------------------

 There are what I call the *orators*.
 During the past decade, I have seen an influx of conferences, seminars, and symposia about «Technology», «Trends», etc. What’s egregious is that the main people talking about those topics know nothing about those things.
 I somehow always find myself in uncomfortable situations wherein I ask the expert, directly, questions about what they presented, sometimes during the presentation, more often, after.
 I thought that politicians are good at dodging questions that are sensitive in nature.
 But lo and behold, I soon discovered that the orators are actually better at it.

 Then, there are the *outsiders*.
-These people have no real interest with CS, have no technical proficiencies, and have nothing to contribute to the discussion.
+They have no real interest with CS, have no technical proficiencies, and have nothing to contribute to the discussion.
-The most interaction they have with machines was playing videogames.
 These are the people that make a lot of noise on social media.
 They talk about the latest trends.
 They talk about Web 3.0, Cybersecurity, Blockchain, Cryptocurrency, NFT, Artificial Intelligence, and just about any space that they want to hop on.
 The amount of publicity that they have is inversely proportional to the amount of technical knowledge they have over those domains.
 Some of them are real estate agents, practicing lawyers, bankers, accountants, civil servants, and the run-of-the-mill enthusiasts.

-At best, they’re just operators.
+Lastly, there are the *operators*.
+They are the pseudo-engineers.
+They despise their jobs.
+They enrolled in one-week bootcamp programs but talk like they’ve been doing it for ten years.
+As the name implies, they are the ones that operate systems following instructions from poorly-written documentation.
+Their daily routine is to follow cookbook instructions.
+They can't make changes to the system because they don't understand them.

 In any kind of market, there are different kinds of players.
 In a free market, specifically, every participant is given a chance to make it big.
 One of most